 But therein lies one of the enemy’s greatest weaknesses.
 He is in a terrific rush, coupled with reckless thinking.
 And therefore – yay, home team! – it gives me an effective prayer strategy.

 “Lord, please frustrate the enemy’s plans.”

 He’s already working against a ticking time bomb.
 And scooping up victims, leveling destruction to beat the clock.
-The daily news gives evidence to the sloppy work of some pretty hurried and ticked off demons.

 “…for I see violence and conflict in the city.”